rendelleyas/digitaltolk_codetest/README.md

     - can confused why is it existing, whats its purpose
  - No comments on the function/event fired who are not readble at first glance
  - Long one line code, which are not that good to read.
 Takes time to digest.
+ - Multiple logic inside the function which can be separated.

 ### How would you have done it
  - #1 Ununiformed variable naming